vertica/VerticaPy/docs/source/examples_business_spam.rst

 Machine Learning
 -----------------

-The naive Bayes classifier is a powerful and performant algorithm for text analytics and binary classification.
-Before using it on our data, let's use a cross-validation to test the efficiency of our model.
+The ``Naive Bayes`` classifier is a powerful and performant algorithm for text analytics and binary classification.
+Before using it on our data, let's use a ``cross-validation`` to test the efficiency of our model.

 .. code-block:: python